Ultimate San Sebastian Solo Travel Guide (2023)

 San Sebastian Airport Train

-From San Sebastian Airport, catch the E2 train from the FICOBA-IRUN station towards LASARTE-ORIA, which arrives at the AMARA-DONOSTIA station near Old Town in approximately 35 min (€2 – 3).
+From San Sebastian Airport, you first have to catch a 5-minute taxi to the FICOBA-IRUN station from which you catch the E2 train towards LASARTE-ORIA, which arrives at the AMARA-DONOSTIA station near Old Town in approximately 35 min (€2 – 3).

 There are several trains departing Biarritz Airport which involves transfers, and total trip time is over an hour.
 There is no train from Bilbao Airport to San Sebastian available.